adityakumardubey11/inventory-management/README.md

 # 📦 Inventory Management Dashboard

-> 🚀 A **Full-Stack Inventory Management Application** built with **Next.js, Redux Toolkit, Node.js, Prisma, PostgreSQL, TailwindCSS, MUI DataGrid & AWS Cloud**.
+> 🚀 A **full-stack inventory management system built with Next.js, Redux Toolkit, Node.js, and AWS.
-> Manage products, track stock, and analyze insights — all in one modern dashboard.
+This project provides a modern dashboard application for managing inventory with real-time data updates, scalable backend, and cloud integration.

 ---